Paul Kisho Stern

 Currently, Kisho lives with his family in Winona where he works at WSU and is a director/instructor at Manitou Center.

-Trish loves being a mom to her 2 children Nico and Willow.
+Trish loves living an adventurous life with her 2 children Nico and Willow and her husband Paul.
 She also loves learning new things, moving her body in creative and healthy ways, traveling, cooking, dancing and spending time with her family and friends.
-Trish is director and an instructor at Manitou Center.
+Trish is co-director and an instructor at Manitou Center.

 Pam is a certified Iyengar Yoga teacher who has taught for many years at Winona State University and the Winona Yoga Center.
 She loves sharing her love of yoga with others, from adults and adolescents to elderly and children.
 She is a long-time meditator, now learning from the Tibetan Buddhist Mahamudra tradition, and has found yoga asanas and pranayama to be very helpful in clearing her mind and satisfying her fidgety body.
 She works as a writer and editor for Big River Magazine.